nlpsandbox/covid-symptom-annotator-example/README.md

 This repository provides a Python-Flask implementation of the [NLP Sandbox COVID Symptom Annotator].
-This NLP Sandbox tool takes as input a clinical note and outputs a list of predicted date annotations found in the clinical note.
+This NLP Sandbox tool takes as input a clinical note and outputs a list of predicted COVID symptom annotations found in the clinical note.

 ### Specification